desi-ivanova/starter-academic/content/event/ellis-robustml-2024/index.md

 #  postcode:
 #  country:

-summary: "I'm one of the organisers for the forthcoming ELLIS RobustML workshop, taking place in June at Aalto University (Helsinki, Finland).
-If you'd like to share any thoughts or suggestions for the event, please fill in this [**short survey**](https://forms.gle/CxZ1c758Yabkj5tEA)."
+summary: "I'm one of the organisers for the forthcoming ELLIS RobustML workshop, taking place in June at Aalto University (Helsinki, Finland). [**Details here**](https://sites.google.com/view/robustml2024/robust-ml-workshop)."
-abstract: "I'm one of the organisers for the forthcoming ELLIS RobustML workshop, taking place in June at Aalto University (Helsinki, Finland).
-If you'd like to share any thoughts or suggestions for the event, please fill in this [**short survey**](https://forms.gle/CxZ1c758Yabkj5tEA)."
+abstract: "I'm one of the organisers for the forthcoming ELLIS RobustML workshop, taking place in June at Aalto University (Helsinki, Finland). [**Details here**](https://sites.google.com/view/robustml2024/robust-ml-workshop)."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.